HostilesRP/launcher-assets/server-shop.md

   - bronze

 - Custom items
   - custom items to add into your shops

 - Custom coats
   - custom coats for your horses

+### if you have any questions open a ticket in our discord